 - Hastings to Havelock North Water Main Project

-A major new water main between Hastings and Havelock North is being installed as a key part of an overall drinking water infrastructure upgrade plan.
-The $10 million project will see the pipe laid over 4.8 kilometres, from Sylvan Road in Hastings to Napier Rd in Havelock North, via St Aubyn St, Windsor Ave, Howard St, St George’s Rd and Crosses Rd.
-For more information visit the Hastings to Havelock North Water Main Project section of our website.
+A major new water main between Hastings and Havelock North is being constructed as a key part of an overall drinking water infrastructure upgrade plan.
+The $10 million project started in February and is expected to be completed by October 2018.
+The 4.8 kilometres is being laid from Sylvan Road in Hastings to Napier Rd in Havelock North, via St Aubyn St, Windsor Ave, Howard St, St George’s Rd and Crosses Rd.
+This work is requiring road closures and controlled one way sections across the route.
+For more information see: Hastings to Havelock North Water Main Project section

 - Whakatu Arterial Link Project

-The Whakatu Arterial Link provides a very important connection between the growing fields of Hastings, the production facilities of our district and the routes out of the region to our customers across New Zealand and the world.
-It moves large vehicles from the residential streets in and around the Whakatu residential area, making the streets safer for our people.
-For more information visit the Whakatu Arterial Link Project section of our website.
+The Whakatu Arterial Link will provide a very important connection between the growing fields of Hastings, production facilities and the routes out of the region to our customers across New Zealand and the world.
+It will also remove heavy vehicles from the residential streets in and around the Whakatu residential area, making the streets safer for residents.
+The tow year building project is expected to be completed by the end of 2018.
+For more information see: Whakatu Arterial Link Project section